fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 We then setup a ```oneshot_channel```.
 Don't worry too much about this.
 It is a connection which can only be used for sending data once.
 We map the ```staging_buffer``` and send its data using the sender/receiver pair.
 Once we have done this ```map_async``` call, we wait for the GPU to be finish all operations currently in its queue.
 Once it has finished we block on the receiver.
-Until the receiver sends the ```Ok``` signal we wait.
+Until the receiver sends the ```Ok``` signal, we wait.
 Once we get it we retrieve the data.
 This is raw data in bytes, ```u8```, which we recast to the type we know it is, which in this case is ```f32```.
 We do a bit of clean up, and don't you know it, that's the program!